 Ian, who was my colleague at the time, has always been a huge football fan.
 One day he was watching his team, Arsenal, in the Champions League at the Allianz Arena in Germany and had taken a selfie.
 However, he couldn’t send it out because of the poor connectivity in the stadium.
 He thought that, in this day and age, we should be able to send a photo from a major sporting event.

 We knew we had to be able to find a solution – something like a fan network that can share the connectivity instead of competing for it.
 And that was what drove the project in the first place.

 How did you turn that into a business?

-A friend of mine at the University of Sussex had government funding to do research on soccer stadiums.
+A friend of mine at the University of Sussex had government funding to do research on football stadiums.
 We worked with Brighton & Hove Albion and developed some technology to connect fans in the stadium, or in any on-site area where there was poor connectivity.
-That generated a bit of interest among the soccer clubs, so we decided to spin it out as a startup from the University of Sussex.
+That generated a bit of interest among the football clubs, so we decided to spin it out as a startup from the University of Sussex.

 Has it been a challenging process?